 Organized labor doesn't waste too many opportunities when it comes to promoting illegal immigration.
 For over a dozen years, in fact, the AFL-CIO has made it official policy to support the granting of amnesty to persons living illegally here.
 But with the House of Representatives unlikely to follow the Senate's lead in passing immigration amnesty/surge legislation, unions are drawing ever closer to "day laborer" radical nonprofit groups in hopes of persuading legislators to come around.
 The best-known of these is the Los Angeles-based National Day Laborer Organizing Network, or NDLON.

-On July 18, Johnny Torres Jr., former secretary-treasurer of Glass, Molders, Pottery, Plastics & Allied Workers International Union Local 259, pleaded guilty in U.S. District Court for the Western District of Texas to one count of embezzling funds from the Waco-based union in the amount of $9,947.
-He had been indicted in May.
-The indictment and guilty plea follow a probe by the Labor Department's Office of Labor-Management Standards.
+On September 18, Johnny Torres Jr., former secretary-treasurer of Glass, Molders, Pottery, Plastics & Allied Workers International Union Local 259, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for embezzling funds from the Waco union.
+He also was ordered to pay $9,947 in restitution, plus a $1,000 fine and a $100 special assessment.
+Torres had pleaded guilty in July after being indicted in May.
+The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.